lraycheva/core/docs/capabilities/04_windows/02_workspaces/04_workspaces-api/workspaces-api.md

 #### Workspace Layout Summaries

-You can get the summaries of all Workspace Layouts without the extensive JSON objects describing their structure.
+You can get the summaries of all Workspace Layouts without the extensive objects describing their structure.
 For example, you may need only the names of the available Layouts to list them in the UI:

 ```javascript
 const layoutSummaries = await glue.workspaces.layouts.getSummaries();